sacrud/sacrud/docs/index.rst

     :align: right
     :width: 500px

 sacrud - CRUD interface for SQLAlchemy with Pyramid gateway.

-Sacrud will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid (yet) or use it in pure form.
+SACRUD will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid (yet) or use it in pure form.
+Unlike classical CRUD interface, sacrud allows override and flexibly customize interface.
+(that is closer to `django.contrib.admin`)

 Look how easy it is to use with Pyramid: